 Generally, your head or the back would ache after going through a lumbar puncture.
-Resting and relaxing is the key.
+Resting and relaxing are the key.
 Any side effects can be kept at bay with the help of proper rest.

-Also Read: Back Pain during Pregnancy
+Also Read: Back Pain During Pregnancy